 Consumption

-Catalonia keeps inflation below the national level for nine consecutive months
+Catalonia keeps inflation below the national average for nine consecutive months

 The November CPI confirms that pensions will rise by 2.7% in 2026

-The largest increases were in clothing.
+The largest price increases were in clothing, which is typical at this time of year due to the approach of the Christmas holidays, when sales for fashion brands are usually higher.
 Specifically, between October and November, clothing and footwear became 5.2% more expensive in Catalonia.
-At the other end of the spectrum, electricity and natural gas, and the price of tourism services, such as hotels, pulled the indicator down, with price decreases of 0.5% and 1%, respectively.
-Regarding food, one of the items that most affects household budgets, meat continued to rise in price, especially beef and lamb, with increases of 0.7% and 3.1% in Catalonia in a single month, respectively.
-Therefore, the cost of these two types of meat maintains the upward trend already experienced last year, and in November, beef was 12.7% more expensive than a year earlier, and lamb was 7.2% more expensive.
+On the other hand, electricity and natural gas, and the price of tourism services, such as hotels, pulled the indicator down, with price decreases of 0.5% and 1%, respectively.
+Regarding food, which is one of the items that most affects household budgets, meat continued to rise in price, especially beef and lamb, with increases of 0.7% and 3.1% in Catalonia in just one month, respectively.
+Therefore, the cost of these two types of meat continues the upward trend it experienced last year, and in November was 12.7% more expensive than a year earlier in the case of beef and 7.2% more expensive in the case of lamb.

 Cargando